alakajam-team/alakajam/server/docs/article-data/scorespace-x-alakajam-rules.md

 ## <a name="awards"></a>High score competition

-> NB.
-The way streamers get to register to the competition still has to be determined, please stay in touch!
+All streamers are invited compete for 24 hours on the three selected games.
+In order to take part in the competition:
+* You need to enter as a streamer on the event dashboard, and specify you Twitch channel and scheduled streams ;

-All registered streamers will compete for 24 hours on the three selected games.
-They will have to take screenshots and submit their results to the *Alakajam!* website for their score to be taken in account.
+* During the competition phase, you will be invited to take screenshots and submit your results to the *Alakajam!* website for the scores to be taken in account.

 On each game, players are awarded a number of points for being in the top 10, as per the table below.
 The streamers with the highest total points are shown on a global leaderboard throughout, and at the end we'll announce the winner and runners up!